 Visit the Capron Park Dental office regularly to enjoy your natural, healthy smile for a lifetime to come.
-Attleboro family dentists, Dr. Andrew Luccio, and Dr. William Herr approach each case with an eye toward prevention — because it is often far easier and less costly to keep dental problems from forming in the first place with trips to see us for preventive dentistry in Attleboro, MA than it is to correct an existing issue.
+Attleboro family dentists, Dr. Andrew Luccio, Dr. William Herr, and Dr. Trinh Vo approach each case with an eye toward prevention — because it is often far easier and less costly to keep dental problems from forming in the first place with trips to see us for preventive dentistry in Attleboro, MA than it is to correct an existing issue.

 Patients of all ages benefit from a checkup and cleaning at least twice a year.
 People who are at a higher risk for gum disease may require additional preventive appointments.
 By staying on top of your regular visits to the dentist and maintaining excellent hygiene at home, you can prevent decay and infection so that you can smile with complete confidence.